felix-hilden/tekore/docs/index.rst

     finlandia = '3hHWhvw2hjwfngWcFjIzqr'
     spotify.playback_start_tracks([finlandia])

-See our homepage on `PyPI`_ for more information about the package, and repository on `GitHub`_ if you'd like to submit an issue or ask just about anything related to Tekore.
+See our homepage on `PyPI`_ for more information about the package and its versions.
+Visit our repository on `GitHub`_ if you'd like to submit an issue or ask just about anything related to Tekore.

 If you're new here, have a look at :ref:`getting-started`.